confluentinc/ksql/CONTRIBUTING.md

 * Each commit should compile on its own and ideally pass tests.
 * Keep formatting changes in separate commits to make code reviews easier and distinguish them from actual code changes.

 ### GitHub Workflow

-**Note: The active development branch is: 4.0.x**

-1. Fork the confluentinc/ksql repository into your GitHub account: https://github.com/confluentinc/ksql/fork.
+1. Fork the `confluentinc/ksql` repository into your GitHub account: https://github.com/confluentinc/ksql/fork.

 2. Clone your fork of the GitHub repository, replacing `<username>` with your GitHub username.

-   use ssh(recommended)
+   Use ssh (recommended):

    ```bash
    git clone git@github.com:<username>/ksql.git
    ```

-   or https
+   Or https:

    ```bash
    git clone https://github.com/<username>/ksql.git